 It’s a city that certainly gave us a lot to think about whilst spending time there during the Vietnamese New Year, or Tết as it is known locally.

-We had been in Vietnam for around a week before we arrived in Hồ Chí Minh so we were getting used to the French feel of the country.
+We had been in Vietnam for around a week, visiting Hanoi and Nha Trang before we arrived in Hồ Chí Minh.
+We felt like we were getting used to the French feel of the country.
 However, we weren’t prepared for the buildings to look THAT French!
 It really felt like we were on a European trip, rather than a South East Asian one.
 We wandered round the city, enjoying the Notre Dame Cathedral in particular!

 We thought Hồ Chí Minh was the perfect place to learn some more.
-If you read the reviews, everyone talks about it being awful and warns you to have a thick skin to read some of the information.
-Being totally honest, we’d agree.
+If you read the reviews, everyone talks about it being awful and warns you to have thick skin to read some of the information.
+To be totally honest, we’d agree.
 Some parts were quite graphic and distressing, so do be prepared.
-Unfortunately it’s a true representation of what happened so we would still recommend taking a look.
+Unfortunately, it’s a true representation of what happened so we would still recommend taking a look.

 Outside the museum, there are also lots of different aircraft and weapons displayed which are incredible to see.

 Read More: Don’t Miss The Phu Quoc Cable Car Too!

 Food and Drink